Diagnosis and Symptoms of Melanoma

 Sentinel Lymph Node Biopsy

 Your doctor may also perform a sentinel lymph node biopsy (SLNB or SNB or lymphatic mapping).
-This is done during surgery and is used to see if the cancer has spread to 1 or more lymph nodes near the tumor.
+This is done during surgery and is used to see if the cancer has spread to one or more lymph nodes near the tumor.
 This information helps your doctor stage the tumor and plan your treatment.1

 Other tests